gnilsson2/grepper/README.md

-A Windows find in files, somewhat like grep.
+A Windows "find in files", somewhat like grep.
 Allways reqursive (like grep -r)
 Allways ingore case (like grep -i)
 Searches in parallel, so quite fast, but can heavely load your cpu, if you search in like C:\